boyserk84/nateserk_tinycup/README.md

 * Then click the ‘Upload‘ button at the top of the page.

-* Choose the .zip file of your Organic Theme from your computer and click ‘Install Now.
+* Choose the .zip file of this theme from `export` folder on your computer and click ‘Install Now.

 * Activate your theme when ready.